Awards Celebrate Those who Contributed to the Conservation of Tennessee’s Wildlife and Natural Resources

-Nashville — Tennessee Wildlife Federation, one of the largest and oldest nonprofits dedicated to conserving the state’s wildlife and natural resources, has opened nominations for its 55th Annual Conservation Achievement Awards.
+Nashville _ Tennessee Wildlife Federation, one of the largest and oldest nonprofits dedicated to conserving the state’s wildlife and natural resources, is taking nominations for its 56th Annual Conservation Achievement Awards.

-Nominations are accepted in nearly 20 categories–from Conservationist of the Year to Youth Conservationist–to continue this tradition that’s strengthened the conservation community and celebrated outstanding work.
+Nominations are accepted in nearly 20 categories—from Conservationist of the Year to Youth Conservationist.
+Award winners will be announced virtually in May across the Federation’s digital platforms.

 About Tennessee Wildlife Federation